Careers360 Logo

 Polarisation of the membrane of a nerve fibre:

-When the nerve fibre is at the resting phase, it is said to be in the polarised state.
-In a polarised state, the membrane of the nerve fibre experiences resting potential.
+When the nerve fibre is in the resting phase, it is said to be in the polarised state.
+In a polarised state, the membrane of the nerve fibre experiences a resting potential.
 The following steps take place during the process of polarisation of the membrane of a nerve fibre:

 • The inner side of the membrane becomes electronegative (negatively charged) and the outer side becomes electropositive (positively charged) because of the movement of sodium and potassium ions.
 This makes the nerve fibre polarised.